 Overall rating and comments

-9/10 -1 for the interior.
+8.5/10 -1 for the interior. -0.5 for a lack of Westernised vegan options.
+It can’t be that hard to make vegan waffles, surely??
 I really, really like this place for dessert as it’s unique and has a lot of my childhood favourites.
+Their opening hours make it a brilliant option for catching up with friends without having to drink alcohol or be in a noisy environment.

 Would visit again?